 Even when you redeem a gold ETF, you do not receive the precious metal in any form.
-Instead, an investor receives the cash equivalent.
+Instead, you as an investor will receive the cash equivalent.

+Investors use gold ETFs to track and reflect the price of gold.
 While the assets in the fund are backed by the commodity, the intent is not for an investor to own gold.

-A gold ETF is a commodity exchange-traded fund that can be used to hedge gold commodity risk or gain exposure to gold itself.
-If an investor has a risk when the price of gold rises, owning a gold ETF can help reduce risk in that position.
+A gold ETF is a commodity exchange-traded fund that can be used to hedge gold commodity risk or gain exposure to the fluctuations of gold itself.
+If an investor has increased risk on his portfolio assets when the price of gold rises, owning a gold ETF can help reduce risk in that position.

-And while gold is a commodity ETF, it can act as an industry ETF as well.
+While gold is a commodity ETF, it can act as an industry ETF as well.
 For example, if an investor wants to gain exposure to the gold mining industry, owning a gold ETF may be an investment strategy that can fit his or her portfolio.